What is it?

 Built-In Live Chat**

-HappyFox’s Popular and Mighty plans support approximately 25 integrations with other apps, so you can make your help desk work with other business tools.
+HappyFox’s Mighty plan supports approximately 25 integrations with other apps, so you can make your help desk work with other business tools.
 Insightly, our recommended small business CRM, works with HappyFox.
 Other popular integrations supported by HappyFox include MailChimp, Shopify, Salesforce CRM, Survey Monkey, JIRA, and Twilio.

 We discuss CRM, phone, and live chat integrations in detail below, as these may be especially important for your business.